AaryanKapoor22/Challenge2/README.md

 ## Installation and Usage
 1. Download and install Java 8 or later version.
-2. Clone the repo by setting this as your clone link https://github.com/MineGamer69/Challenge2.git
+2. Go to the releases panel and download the Latest release
-3. Download the GitHubApiClient and GitSubprocessClient and add them to the project's classpath (CTRL + SHIFT + P) and search for Configure Classpath.
+3. Double click the BetterThanGitDesktop.jar file
-4. Run the App.java file
+4. Select the project on your computer that you want to convert to a Git repository.
-5. Select the project on your computer that you want to convert to a Git repository.
+5. Fill in the required options and settings and follow the textbox!
-7. Click the "Create GitHub Repo" button to create the GitHub repository and push the initial commit.
+6. Click the "Create GitHub Repo" button to create the GitHub repository.
-8. Copy the URL to your newly created GitHub repository.
+7. Copy the URL to your newly created GitHub repository.

 ## Note:
 This application requires a GitHub account and access token to authenticate and authorize API requests.
 Please ensure that you have set up a GitHub account and generated an access token before using the application.